grafana/grafana-operator/docs/docs/api.md

-TLSConfig defines config used to secure a route and provide termination
+The tls field provides the ability to configure certificates and termination for the route.

 <table>
     <thead>